 GALLEY TANK: A gray water holding tank used specifically for the kitchen waste water.

-GENERATOR: Powered by LP gas, generates 120V power.
+GENERATOR: Powered by gasoline, generates 120 volt power.

-GRAY TANK: the waste holding tank into which water from the kitchen and bath sinks, shower and tub drains.
+GRAY TANK: The waste holding tank into which water from the kitchen and bath sinks, shower and tub drains.

 GRAY WATER: Water drained into the gray holding tank.